derhorst/ampc-server/README.md

  -h, --host <host>           connect to mpd at host [localhost] -p, --port <port>           connect to mpd at port [6600] -d, --music-directory <dir> Used to look up cover-art.
-Covers have to be
+Covers may be in
-                             in the same folder as the song and named 'folder.jpg' (embedded covers are not supported -w, --webport [ip:]<port>   listen interface/port for webserver [8080] -u, --user <username>       drop priviliges to user after socket bind -V, --version               get version
+                             the same folder as the song and named 'folder' or 'cover' or embedded in the mp3 file -w, --webport [ip:]<port>   listen interface/port for webserver [8080] -u, --user <username>       drop priviliges to user after socket bind -V, --version               get version